savchenko/windows10/README.md

 ### Enable Bitlocker
-1. Open policy editor and turn of the filter for: _"Configure TPM platform validation for native UEFI firmware configurations"_.
+1. Open policy editor and filter for: _"Configure TPM platform validation for native UEFI firmware configurations"_.
 1. Enable PCR banks according to your hardware, here is the [comprehensive list with explanations](https://docs.microsoft.com/en-us/windows/win32/secprov/getkeyprotectorplatformvalidationprofile-win32-encryptablevolume).
     Good start on a relatively modern device with TPM 2.0 would be `0,1,.......` TODO
 1. Use `manage-bde` to set-up BitLocker and add/remove recovery agents.